 Sjahin, what did playing at inJazz mean to you?

 Sjahin: ‘We really enjoyed the concert, we played well and the place was packed from the start.
 It was our last tryout before our Kalahari Encounters tour through Europe with four San nomadic women from the Kalahari desert, South Africa.
 It’s a once-in-a-lifetime tour as the singers are literally only going to do this once in their lives.
 They arrived in the Netherlands a couple of days after inJazz and our first show was at the Amsterdam Roots Festival.
 We felt a lot of people at inJazz came to see us because they already knew about this project, so we were happy to give them a sneak preview.
 A real highlight was Aga Who, a song that is mainly driven by a pulsating dance.’

-How has the support of Dutch Performing Arts been of help for you?
+How has the support of Dutch Performing Arts been of help to you?

 ‘Being able to do a show on a stage powered by Dutch Performing Arts and showcasing songs from our new album at inJazz gave us the possibility to create extra exposure for our Kalahari Encounters tour and to put ourselves out there as much as possible.